lkondini/zania-posts-app/README.md

-# Getting Started with Create React App
+# Zania-posts-app was built on react's Create React App

 This posts project was built using [Create React App] (https://github.com/facebook/create-react-app).